“Truth is stranger than fishin’ ” Jimmy Buffett

 Want to join our Ten Pound Fluke Club on Facebook?
 All fishermen are welcome.
 If you have a pic of your 10 pound+ fluke, please post.

 A little background on party boat fishing in NYC and some useful tips

 In the past two decades or so, there has been a significant investment in waterfront access, with improved facilities and infrastructure.
 A vast improvement in water quality since 1972’s Clean Water Act changed the way we deal with pollution has meant the return of many species of fish to our local waters.

-My brand of fishing rankles some fishing purists who were blessed with deep lakes, winding streams or blue water.
 I am from New York City.
 I have had to work with what was in front of me.
 I may never enjoy the execution of a perfect 10 to 2 fly cast over a moving stream that lands right in the sightline of a nasty, ol’ daddy trout sitting just behind that rock right there, but I do know a thing or two about putting fish in the bucket.

 Party Boat Fishing